AK1148/gwaves-lab/README.md

 <ins>important note:</ins> I started by setting up a virtual environment (venv) in VS Code, then did a pip install for numpy, scipy, matplotlib for THAt specific environment

 <ins>important note 2:</ins> the GW polarization plot initially had some arbitrary dimensionless values for time that weren't really relevant (so assumed G=1, c=1, which is of course not true).
-After consulting some sources, realized this was due to a "hidden factor" in mass.
+After consulting sources, realized this was due to a "hidden factor" in mass.
 This hidden factor, found to be GM/c^3 with some algebra + dimensional analysis, is known as the gravitational time unit.
 After accounting for this, I ended up with tangible physical time (with range 3s)

 This is why FIG1, FIG2, FIG3 aren't great.
 They show only the process. they only range minutely from 0-100 of some dimensionless time. this issue was fixed in FIG4